nuvibit/nuvibit.com/content/english/solutions/foundation-blueprint/_index.md

   - title : "Workshops & Training"
     icon : "fa-chalkboard-teacher"
-    content : "Our goal is to enable our customers to successfully adopt and operate our Foundation Blueprint."
+    content : "Our goal is to enable our customers to successfully adopt and operate the Foundation Blueprint."

 excerpt_section: